root-project/root/graf2d/doc/v604/index.md

 - When a text size was equal or smaller than 0 the PDF file was corrupted.

+### TSVG

+- Use float numbers instead of integer to describe graphics paths to avoid rounding problems.
+- Use the correct Unicode code for `#minus`

 ### TPad

 - In `TPad::ShowGuidelines` the number of guide lines is limited to 15.
 Above